Eschatologue/CM_wiki/docs/class/bard/index.md

 #### Spellcasting Ability

-:ability-cha: **Charisma** is your spellcasting ability for your Bard spells.
+:abl-cha: **Charisma** is your spellcasting ability for your Bard spells.

 #### Spellcasting Focus